tahayusufyildiz/UltimateSolitionsTask/README.md

 *The app has session expires (If user leave the app for 3 minutes , the app return the login page)

+*Created a local database for deleting , adding , editing and updating.
+[This package has been used.](https://pub.dev/packages/sqflite/install)

 *Credentials for test:userId=1010 password:1

 [Original App on AppStore](https://apps.apple.com/cy/app/onyx-orders-delivery/id1524308854?l=tr)